oblinger/HookAnchorApp/logs/IDEA/Ideas Brain/Brain/2021.06 - Brain3/Brain3.md

   [BrainDomains](BrainDomains.md)

 # LOG
+### n2022-08-23  ARCHITECTURE & ALGORITHM IDEAS

+- CTX - CONTEXT - subnet dedicated to abstracting thinking context
+	- ENV_CTX - ENVIRONAMENTAL CONTEXT - Context derived from the external world
+	- INTENTION - Hiearchy of intentions for the thinking itself
+- UTILITY - subnet dedicated to assessing the value of a particular thought or line of thinking
+	- ANTI-UTILITY - subnet dedicated to assessing when a thought is NOT valuable

+GOAL - INTENT - UTILITY - GOAL DUALITY
+- For every measurable goal, there is the intention to achieve that goal, and measurement of utility of specific thoughts or actions in achieving that intention.

+THOUGHT STATE - Activation of a set of set of net nodes

+THOUGHT PROGRESSION ENGINE - Stochastic thought state progression engine

+ITERATIVE REPLAY -
+- System 'thinks' until some thought connects with abstractions of instructor's speech or actions.
+- System replays thinking and assigns credit to steps within the line of thinking that yielded the connecting thoughts.

+- Can update ones model of: thought utility and thinking progression engine

 ### 2022-07-19  G-Flow Nets Maybe - whats my example
 - Examples of the reasoning I want to bootstrap